-- (b) enticing or seeking to entice the contemplated victim of the offence to go to the place contemplated for its commission; - (c) reconnoitring the place contemplated for the commission of the offence; - (d) unlawful entry of a place in which it is contemplated that the offence will be committed; - (e) possession of materials to be employed in the commission of the offence, that are specially designed for such unlawful use or that can serve no lawful purpose of the act or under the circumstances; - (f) possession, collection or fabrication of materials to be employed in the commission of the offence, at or near the place contemplated for its commission, if such possession, collection or fabrication serves no lawful purpose of the act or under the circumstances; - (g) soliciting an innocent agent to engage in conduct constituting a physical element of the offence. - (3) A person may attempt the doing of a thing despite the existence of facts of which he is unaware which make the doing of the thing impossible.
+- (b) enticing or seeking to entice the contemplated victim of the offence to go to the place contemplated for its commission; - (c) reconnoitring the place contemplated for the commission of the offence; - (d) unlawful entry of a place in which it is contemplated that the offence will be committed; - (e) possession of materials to be employed in the commission of the offence, that are specially designed for such unlawful use or that can serve no lawful purpose of the person in such possession under the circumstances; - (f) possession, collection or fabrication of materials to be employed in the commission of the offence, at or near the place contemplated for its commission, if such possession, collection or fabrication serves no lawful purpose of the person mentioned in subsection (1) under the circumstances; - (g) soliciting an innocent agent to engage in conduct constituting a physical element of the offence. - (3) A person may attempt the doing of a thing despite the existence of facts of which he is unaware which make the doing of the thing impossible.